 - Attributes and the Attribute Grid: Throughout the Building a Roadmap initiative, the word attribute is used to describe certain characteristics or traits of a high quality PROM that is suitable for use in a digital PRO-PM.
-These attributes are collected in a table (i.e., the Attribute Grid, Appendix D) that is designed to facilitate a side-by-side comparison of different PROMs. - Attribution: A process used in quality measurement that aims to assign accountability for a patient's outcomes to a clinician, groups of clinicians, or a facility.
+These attributes are collected in a table (i.e., the Attribute Grid, Appendix D) that is designed to facilitate a side-by-side comparison of different PROMs. - Attribution: A process used in quality measurement that aims to assign accountability for a patient's outcomes to a clinician, groups of clinicians, or a facility.15

 Throughout the Roadmap, the term measure developer refers to the person/team that is developing the PRO-PM.
 The term PROM developer refers to the person/team that developed the PROM.
-The scenario in which a single person or organization acts as both the PROM developer and the measure developer is not addressed in the Roadmap.
+The Roadmap notes the importance of active communication between these two distinct roles.
+In the uncommon scenario where a single organization acts as both the PROM developer and the measure developer, this communication remains important.